-- 46. The redundancy costs were calculated by KPMG and represent the maximum potential costs that would be incurred if all eligible HEFCW employees took a voluntary redundancy option as at 31 March 2023, as opposed to moving to the new body.
-These costs totalled £2,031,000 and this figure has been used within these forecasts.
-Any HEFCW staff taking redundancy will be replaced during the planned recruitment round.
-This cost has been adopted based on a worst case scenario for redundancy costs and it is likely this is an overestimate. - 47.
-No costs have been included for any Welsh Government staff who are in post that are transferring to the Commission as this is a Cabinet Office Statement of Practice (COSoP) transfer and if they refuse to transfer this is a resignation not a redundancy under COSoP (TUPE Principles). - 48.
-The eventual location strategy chosen for the new organisation may have a significant impact on the above assumptions and therefore costs. - 49.
+51. The redundancy costs were calculated by KPMG and represent the maximum potential costs that would be incurred if redundancy were required.
+This cost has been adopted based on a worst-case scenario as there are currently no plans to offer this as an option prior to transfer.
+These costs will be revisited during the due diligence exercise that will be carried out during 2022-23.

+- 52. No costs have been included for any Welsh Government staff who are in post that are transferring to the Commission as this is a Cabinet Office Statement of Practice (COSoP) transfer and if they refuse to transfer this is a resignation not a redundancy under COSoP (TUPE Principles). - 53.
+The eventual location strategy chosen for the new organisation may have a significant impact on the above assumptions and therefore costs. - 54.
 Although these redundancy costs are a cost to the public sector it is worth recognising that there is an equivalent 'benefit' to the individual in economic terms.